wiedehopf/readsb/README-json.md

  * lat: the latitude of the receiver in decimal degrees.
 Optional, may not be present.
  * lon: the longitude of the receiver in decimal degrees.
 Optional, may not be present.

-## aircraft.json
+## aircraft.json and --json-port

+- --json-port will supply one aircraft object per line, each aircraft object has it's own now as a timestamp
-This file contains readsb list of recently seen aircraft.
+- aircraft.json contains recently seen aircraft.
 The keys are:

  * now: the time this file was generated, in seconds since Jan 1 1970 00:00:00 GMT (the Unix epoch).
  * messages: the total number of Mode S messages processed since readsb started.